OpenINF/.github/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 ⚡️ katchow!
 We ❤️ Pull Requests!
-If you remove or skip this template, you'll make the 🐼 sad and the mighty god of Github will appear and pile-drive the close button from a great height while making animal noises.
+If you remove or skip this template, you'll make the 🐼 sad and the mighty god of GitHub will appear and pile-drive the close button from a great height while making animal noises.

 Pull Request Requirements: